chronotruck/vue-ctk-date-time-picker/README.md

 (12) no-keyboard : Disable keyboard accessibility & navigation

 (13) right : add this attribute to align the picker on right

+(14) id : it assign id such as 'passedstring-input' to input help diffrentiate between two date-time-picker on same component.

 > Any additionnal attribute passed to the component will be automatically be binded to the input component. (eg. if you passes a `type` attribute, the `<input>` will receive it).